My Experience With the Opal C1 Webcam

 - The camera packaging is very well designed.
 Simple.
 Similar to what you can see from an Apple product.

-- The camera comes with a protective lens cap which snaps into place with a magnet.
+- The camera has a protective lens cap, which snaps into place with a magnet.
 That is another nice touch.
 It reminds me of the MagSafe charger with the iPhone.
-The cap is covered with some sort of tissue to clean the lens, another clever design decision.
+The cap is covered with some tissue to clean the lens, another clever design decision.

 - When plugging the camera in.
 I wasn’t sure which end of the cable had to go where.
 The twisted portion goes at the back of the camera.